BASSIST EDUCATOR CLINICIAN

 Bethany grew up in Kokomo, Indiana studying piano, flute, and bass.
 She earned her undergrad and graduate degrees in Music Education, began teaching music at Noblesville Schools in 2005, and currently serves as the Assistant Band Director and Jazz Band Director at Noblesville High School.

 In 2011, Bethany received her first Lilly Teacher Creativity Grant, and traveled to New Orleans and New York City, exploring the current trends of jazz in those two cities.
 She experienced dozens of jazz shows, attended the Band Director Academy at Jazz at Lincoln Center, composed her first piece for big band, and came home with a whole new concept of jazz pedagogy at the secondary level.
-Since her return from this experience, her bands have expanded from 1 to 5 high school big bands, and the top band has made three appearances at the ISSMA Indiana Jazz State Finals, an event created five years ago.
+Since her return from this experience, her bands have expanded from 1 to 5 high school big bands, and the top band has made three appearances at the ISSMA Indiana Jazz State Finals, an event created in 2016, and in 2021 Noblesville Jazz 1 was named a Jazz at Lincoln Center Essentially Ellington Festival Finalist.

 During the 2014/2015 school year, Bethany was named "Indiana Jazz Educator of the Year" by the Indianapolis Jazz Foundation.
 In 2015/2016, she was named "Teacher of the Year" for the Noblesville Schools District, the 10th largest school system in Indiana.
 In 2016, Bethany was a Semi-Finalist for Indiana Teacher of the Year.
 In 2020, she was a nominee for "Arts Educator of the Year" by the Hamilton County, IN arts organization, Nickel Plate Arts.